8th Academics and Practitioners Roundtable

 Here are some ways to get involved in the 2020 Information Architecture Roundtable

-Learn about how to submit a paper to the IA Roundtable
+Learn about how to submit a 5-minute talk to the IA Roundtable

 Read about sponsorship opportunities and sign up now!

 Contribute to the conversation on values in information architecture.
-We are interested in hearing from both academic and practitioner points of view.
-Academics, please prepare a paper and submit it for consideration.
-Practitioners, please submit an abstract outlining your views (please, no more than 800 words), and submit it for consideration.
+We are interested in hearing from all points of view, including both academic and practitioner.
+Please submit an abstract outlining your views and submit it for consideration.
 We encourage people in varying disciplines to apply, including philosophy, design, library science, architecture, anthropology, rhetoric, digital humanities, psychology, liberal arts, etc.

 If accepted, you will be asked to attend the day-long roundtable and give a 5 minute lightening talk summarizing your views concerning values in IA.
 This format allows us to discuss a topic more deeply as a group and exchange multiple ideas in a collaborative environment.